pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-1.md

 Option C does not use HANA system replication in DR.
 </details>

+## Question 8##
-8. A company is running an SAP ERP Central Component (SAP ECC) system on an SAP HANA database that is 10 TB in size.
+A company is running an SAP ERP Central Component (SAP ECC) system on an SAP HANA database that is 10 TB in size.
 The company is receiving notifications about long-running database backups every day.
 The company uses AWS Backint Agent for SAP HANA (AWS Backint agent) on an Amazon EC2 instance to back up the database.
 An SAP NetWeaver administrator needs to troubleshoot the problem and propose a solution.
 Which solution will help resolve this problem?

  - A. Ensure that AWS Backint agent is configured to send the backups to an Amazon S3 bucket over the internet.
 Ensure that the EC2 instance is configured to access the internet through a NAT gateway.